jhancock532/link-hover-effects/README.md

 A collection of link hover effects.
 [View the website here](https://jhancock532.github.io/link-hover-effects/).

 Made with Jekyll and hosted via GitHub Pages.
 I used Sass for styling the links.
-Any additions, feedback or code review would be very much appreciated.
+Any additions, feedback or code review would be very much appreciated, please raise an issue.

 ## License